Expensify/App/docs/articles/other/Everything-About-Chat.md

 ## Start Chatting
 Select **New Chat** to chat one-on-one or **New Group** to start a group chat.
 ## Workspace Chat Rooms
-In addition to 1:1 and group chat, members of a Workspace will have access to two additional rooms; the #announce and #admins rooms.
+In addition to 1:1 and group chat, members of a Workspace or Policy will have access to two additional rooms; the #announce and #admins rooms.
 All workspace members are added to the #announce room by default.
 The #announce room lets you share important company announcements and have conversations between workspace members.

 Workspace admins will have access to the #admins room.
-Use the #admins room to collaborate between admins and your dedicated Expensify Guide!
+Use the #admins room to collaborate between admins and your dedicated Expensify Guide during onboarding.
+If you have a subscription for 10 or more paid users, then you'll be assigned an account manager, and you can ask for help and collaborate with your account manager in this same #admins room.
+Also, anytime your team, your dedicated setup specialist, or your dedicated account manager make a change to your Workspace settings, we'll log that change in the #admins room.

 # FAQs
 ## How do I add more than one person to a chat?